Support Us

 Dave Miller (right) and a participant during ‘Recording Audio Using Pro Tools’ workshop

-For many people, Friday night’s DMC2015 Seminar will go down as their favourite part of the event.
-Masterminded and held together by Derick Mackinnon (there are rumours that the D M and C in DMC come from Derick’s name, which are so far unsubstantiated, however, there is no denying how important he is to the event and its organisation), it featured a (again, this cannot be overstated) ridiculously brilliant cast of music industry movers and shakers.
-Let’s re-cap: Ally McCrae (manager Prides and A&R Sentric Music), Keren McKean (We Make Music Work and Deep Blue Festivals), Scott Kirkwood (manager KLOË, Hit The Road and First Run Records), Alan Morrison (The Herald), Jeff Thompson (Un-Convention and Off Axis) and Nick Roberts (Electric Fields Festival).
-The seminar was ace – revealing industry secrets about media coverage, records labels and management.
+For many people, Friday night’s DMC 2015 Seminar will go down as their favourite part of the event.
+Masterminded and held together by Derick Mackinnon (there are rumours that the D, M, and C in DMC come from Derick’s name, which are so far unsubstantiated; however, there is no denying how important he is to the event and its organisation), it featured a—again, this cannot be overstated—ridiculously brilliant cast of music industry movers and shakers.
+Let’s recap: Ally McCrae (manager, Prides, and A&R, Sentric Music), Keren McKean (We Make Music Work and Deep Blue Festivals), Scott Kirkwood (manager, KLOË, Hit The Road, and First Run Records), Alan Morrison (The Herald), Jeff Thompson (Un-Convention and Off Axis), and Nick Roberts (Electric Fields Festival).
+The seminar was exceptional, revealing industry secrets about media coverage, record labels, and management.

 All star cast of DMC2015 Seminar